 Nurse Licensure Compact (NLC)

-Our state has passed a law to become a member of the Nurse Licensure Compact (NLC).
-Please take a moment to read the information below about how licensure is changing in our state and what you need to do to prepare for this.
+Our state is now a member of the Nurse Licensure Compact (NLC).
+Please take a moment to read the information below about how licensure has changed in our state.

 Here is what you need to know: